patelpurvip/Keplar-Exoplanets-ML/README.md

 -------------------------------------------------
 CONCLUSION:
-Model 3 produced the best restults, with the performance after tuning with GridSearchCV being the best, but not significantly better than the initial model.
+Model 3 produced the best results, with the performance after tuning with GridSearchCV being the best, but not significantly better than the initial model.
 For all three models, changing the grid parameters for C and gamma values did not produce any score improvement.